 Punch Biopsy: After applying a topical anesthetic the physician uses a small round tool to cut away the piece of skin being sent to biopsy.

 Once the suspected lesion is viewed under the microscope and confirmed to be cancerous, the doctor will proceed by staging the tumor.
 Cancer staging is the process of determining how much cancer is in the body and where it is located.
-Staging describes the severity of an individual's cancer based on the magnitude of the original (primary) tumor as well as on the extent cancer has spread in the body.
+Staging describes the severity of an individual's cancer based on the magnitude of the original tumor as well as the extent the cancer has spread in the body.
 Learn more about how melanoma is staged here.